Gray matter heterotopia

-Gray matter heterotopias are neurological disorders caused by clumps of gray matter (nodules of neurons) located in the wrong part of the brain.
-A grey matter heterotopia is characterized as a type of focal cortical dysplasia.
-The neurons in heterotopia appear to be normal, except for their mislocation; nuclear studies have shown glucose metabolism equal to that of normally positioned gray matter.
-The condition causes a variety of symptoms, but usually includes some degree of epilepsy or recurring seizures, and often affects the brain's ability to function on higher levels.
-Symptoms range from nonexistent to profound; the condition is occasionally discovered as an incidentaloma when brain imaging performed for an unrelated problem and has no apparent ill effect on the patient.
-At the other extreme, heterotopia can result in severe seizure disorder, loss of motor skills, and mental retardation.
-Fatalities are practically unknown, other than the death of unborn male fetuses with a specific genetic defect.
+Gray matter heterotopia is a neurological disorder caused by gray matter being located in an atypical location in the brain.

+Grey matter heterotopia is characterized as a type of focal cortical dysplasia.
+The neurons in heterotopia are otherwise healthy; nuclear studies have shown glucose metabolism equal to that of normally positioned gray matter.
+The condition causes a variety of symptoms, but usually includes some degree of epilepsy or recurring seizures, and often affects the brain's ability to function.

+Symptoms vary in severity; the condition is occasionally discovered as an incidentaloma when brain imaging performed for an unrelated problem and has no apparent ill effect on the patient.
+In other cases, heterotopia can result in severe seizure disorders, loss of motor skills, and intellectual disability.